menu

 Somerset home prices are not only among the most expensive in Colorado, but Somerset real estate also consistently ranks among the most expensive in America.

-Somerset is a blue-collar town, with 0.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Somerset, you'll notice that it is more blue-collar than most other communities in America.
+0.00% of Somerset’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Somerset is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Somerset who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

 Somerset is an extremely ethnically-diverse town.
 The people who call Somerset home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Somerset residents report their race to be Native Hawaiian.
 Important ancestries of people in Somerset include Yugoslavian, Other West Indian, West Indian, U.S. Virgin Islander, and Trinidadian and Tobagonian.